codalab/codalab-worksheets/docs/CLI-Reference.md

       search .format=<format>                : Apply <format> function (see worksheet markdown).
     Arguments:
       keywords              Keywords to search for.
-      -f, --field           Print out these comma-separated fields in the results table -a, --append          Append these bundles to the current worksheet.
+      -a, --append          Append these bundles to the current worksheet.
       -u, --uuid-only       Print only uuids.
       -w, --worksheet-spec  Operate on this worksheet ([(<alias>|<address>)::](<uuid>|<name>)).